How to Reset Administrator Password in Windows

 - Insert the USB in the computer.

 - Now we need to make the computer boot from the USB.
 If you are using the newer systems, chances are they could be running UEFI Firmware instead of BIOS.
-Some systems boots to the UEFI/BIOS firmware after pressing F2 or Del upon turning on the computer.
-However, if you can access UEFI through this, you have to do so through the Windows OS.
+Some systems boots to the UEFI/BIOS firmware after pressing F2 or Del at the initial boot sequence.
+However, if you cannot access UEFI through this, you have to do so through the Windows OS.
 To do so:

 - Login to your account in Windows.